mymh13/clo24-nikhal78-examwork/docs/journal/week_six.md

 - **Maintainable MVP:** Created a clean, focused demo page that is sustainable and easy to maintain.
 - **Test Foundation:** Established test project with passing unit tests for price calculations and comprehensive integration tests for booking lifecycle.
 Full test coverage for core functionality.
 - **Ticket Activation:** Implemented manual ticket activation with status tracking and validity periods.
 Users can now activate tickets and see real-time status updates.
+- **QR Code Generation:** Implemented QR code generation at activation time with Cosmos DB storage.
+QR codes include validity period information and can be displayed via modal popup for activated tickets.
 - **Code Quality:** Eliminated code duplication through component extraction and fixed role-based loading bugs.
 Improved maintainability across booking-related pages.
 - **Test Coverage:** Comprehensive test suite with 22 unit tests and 7 integration tests covering price calculations and full booking lifecycle.
 All tests passing and ready for CI/CD integration.